AwaisAmin/AwaisAmin/README.md

 - 👋 Hi, I’m @AwaisAmin
-- 👀 I’m interested in Machine learning, Data Science
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me ...

 <!---